UACOMTucson/MedDocs/docs/cup_organizer.md

         <p>This spot is used if you would like to add a these to your signup.
 By default nothing needs to be done on this page.
 Just <b>click</b> skip.</p><br />
         ![Themes1](./images/Themes1.png)<br />
         <h3>2.3 Invite People to your signup</h3>
-        <p>As a CUP Clinic Signup there wiould be no need to "Invite" participants as the calendar will be accessed from MedCats with all signups listed in a group page.
-If you would like to invite specific people or post the signup to Social Media you will be able to create a link to do that.
-However, this will not be completed from the page below.
-This ability will be discussed later in another section of this guide.</p>
+        <p>As a CUP Clinic Signup there is no need to "Invite" participants as the calendar will be accessed from MedCats with all signups listed in a group page. <b>PLEASE DO NOT GIVE STUDENTS INDIVIDUAL EVENT LINKS</b>.</p>
         <ul>
         <li><b>Click</b> done to finish creating your signup.</li><br />
         ![Invite1](./images/Invite1.png)